Skip to main content

 • DSN Connectivity: direct transmission without re-entry

-• HR Integration: connection with HRIS, time and attendance management (GTA), signature tools
+• HR Integration: connection with HRIS, time management (TMS), signature tools

 • Data Security: HDS hosting or ISO 27001, data encryption

-According to a Markess by Exaegis survey (2024), 58% of French micro and small-to-medium enterprises outsource all or part of their payroll function, compared to 22% of large companies.
+According to a 2024 Markess by Exaegis survey, 58% of French SMEs outsource all or part of their payroll function, compared to 22% of large businesses.
 Outsourcing offers:

-• Guaranteed regulatory compliance assured by a specialized provider
+• A guarantee of regulatory compliance assured by a specialized provider

-• Increased availability during peak periods (closures, vacations)
+• Increased availability during peak periods (closings, leave)

-But it also requires contractual vigilance regarding data protection (subprocessing under Article 28 of GDPR) and data reversibility in case of provider change.
+But it also requires contractual vigilance on data protection (subcontracting under Article 28 of GDPR) and data reversibility in case of provider change.

 Integrating Electronic Signature into the Payroll Workflow

 Integrating electronic signature into the salary management workflow represents a major productivity lever.
-The affected processes are numerous:
+The processes involved are numerous:

 • Signing employment contracts upon hiring